geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	- **Conditional Sender ID filtering: hard fail**

-17. Select **Save**.
+17. Select **Save** and then select **OK** once the changes are successfully saved.

-18. In the list of spam filters, the **Default** filter that you just edited is selected and a summary of the filter is displayed in the right-hand pane.
+18. In the list of spam filters, the **Default** filter that you just edited is selected and a summary of the filter is now displayed in the right-hand pane.
 Scroll down in the right-hand pane and note how **End-user spam notifications** are disabled.
 Below this option, select **Configure end-user spam notifications**.

 19. In the **edit end-user spam notifications** window, select the **Enable end-user spam notifications** check box, and then change the **Send end-user spam notifications every (days)** value to **5**.

-20. Select **Save**.
+20. Select **Save** and then select **OK** once the changes are successfully saved.

 ### Task 10 – Manage Mail Flow Rules

-After Holly reviewed the messaging environment at Adatum Corporation, she realize that she could provide a more efficient and secure environment if she created a set of mail flow rules that identify and take action on messages that are in transit through her Exchange Online organization, as opposed to simply waiting until the messages are delivered to mailboxes before being acted upon by Inbox rules in Outlook and Outlook on the web.
+After Holly reviewed the messaging environment at Adatum Corporation, she realized that she could provide a more efficient and secure environment if she created a set of mail flow rules that identify and take action on messages that are in-transit through her Exchange Online organization, as opposed to simply waiting until the messages are delivered to mailboxes before being acted upon by Inbox rules in Outlook and Outlook on the web.

 Holly has discovered that mail flow rules contain a richer set of conditions, exceptions, and actions, all of which will provide her with the flexibility to implement many types of messaging policies for Adatum.
 She is eager to put this to the test regarding a significant issue currently affecting Adatum’s messaging environment - users who send extremely large email messages.
 She has decided that her first task will be to create a mail flow rule that restricts email size.